Peterhouse, Cambridge: Fen Court

 Beyond Gisborne Court is Fen Court, a 20th-century building partially on stilts.
 Fen Court was built between 1939 and 1941 from designs by H. C. Hughes and his partner Peter Bicknell.
 It was amongst the earliest buildings in Cambridge designed in the style of the Modern Movement pioneered by Walter Gropius at the Bauhaus.
 The carved panel by Anthony Foster over the entrance doorway evokes the mood in Britain as the building was completed.
 It bears the inscription DE PROFUNDIS CLAMAVI MCMXL — "out of the depths have I cried out 1940".
 These are the first words of Psalm 130, one of the Penitential Psalms.
 Alongside the inscription is a depiction of St Peter being saved from the sea.

 An adjacent bath-house, known as the Birdwood Building, used to make up the western side of Gisborne Court.
 This was also designed by Hughes and Bicknell, and was built between 1932 and 1934.
 It was demolished in 2013 to make way for the new Whittle Building.

 Ward Library

 The north-west corner of the main site is occupied by former Victorian warehouses containing the Ward Library, as well as a theatre and function room.
 The building it is housed in was originally the University's Museum of Classical Archaeology and was designed by Basil Champneys in 1883.
 It was adapted to its modern purpose by Robert Potter in 1982 and opened in its current form as a library two years later.
-In recent years, the final gallery of the old museum building has been converted into a reading room, named the Gunn Gallery, after Dr Chan Gunn.
+In recent years, the final gallery of the old museum building has been converted into a reading room, named the Gunn Gallery, after Chan Gunn.